What Is Bullying in the Workplace?

 Bullying is characterized by a lack of respect for a coworker.
 It is sometimes obvious, but its more subtle forms often cause the most damage.
 The target of a bully is miserable at work and begins to dread showing up at the office.

-Additionally, bullying can cause serious damage to an employee's self-esteem and his ability to contribute at work.
+Additionally, bullying can cause serious damage to an employee's self-esteem and their ability to contribute at work.
 It can also be responsible for employee depression, physical illness, and severe trauma.

 Consider, too, the possibility that bullying is illegal if it creates a hostile work environment due to discrimination or attacks based on any protected classification.
 These include such factors as age, race, gender, religion, country of origin, physical disability, and pregnancy.